 This might work for a while but who wants to spend half an hour doing air squats?

 For that reason, the more effective and practical approach for strength training is to use some kind of external weight like dumbbells, kettlebells, etc. that you can progressively increase.

-Best approach for complete beginners: Start out with bodyweight training – mastering the form of compound movements and building up strength.
+The best approach for complete beginners: Start out with bodyweight training – mastering the form of compound movements and building up strength.

 Can you build muscle with

-Put very simply, there are three factors that influence muscle building: progressive overload training, adequate nutrition and rest.
+Put very simply, there are three factors that influence muscle building: progressive overload training, adequate nutrition, and rest.